 Do not add essential oils directly to the water

-We all know that oil and water don’t mix.
-So if you pour essential oils directly into the bath the drops will just float around on the top of the water.
-When they come in contact with your skin they’re essentially undiluted, which can sting and cause irritation.
+We all know that oil and water don't mix.
+So if you pour essential oils directly into the bath, the drops will just float around on the top of the water.
+When you get into the bath, they come in contact with your skin and are essentially undiluted, which can sting and cause irritation.

-The Tisserand Institute, the experts in using essential oils safely, recommend mixing 5-20 drops (1-4% dilution) of essential oil into 1 tablespoon of a carrier oil like apricot kernel, grapeseed, jojoba or sweet almond.
-Again, the oil won’t dissolve into the bath.
-It will float on the top of the water, but you can rub those drops into your skin because the essential oils have been diluted into the carrier oil.
+The Tisserand Institute, the expert in using essential oils safely, recommends mixing 5–20 drops (1–4% dilution) of essential oil into 1 tablespoon of a carrier oil like apricot kernel, grapeseed, jojoba, or sweet almond.
+Again, the oil won't dissolve in the bath but will float on the surface of the water.
+You can go ahead and rub those drops into your skin because the essential oils have been diluted into the carrier oil.
 Just be careful because things can get slippery!

 Want a bubble bath?
-You can also dilute essential oils in foaming products like castile soap, body wash or shampoo.
+You can also dilute essential oils in liquid foaming products like castile soap, body wash, or shampoo.

 Things that don't dilute essential oils: